bkase/slides/reader-and-weep-swift/slides.md

 }
 ```

-Note: This is called dependency injection
+Note: This is called dependency injection (if you do it this way, you're already better than most people)

 !!!